MCDMSociety/MOrepo/ReadMe.md

 How to contribute
 -----------------

 All researchers are welcome to contribute to `MOrepo`.
-The repository mainly contains MO test instanses and results from variaous sources.
-However, also generators, format converters etc. related to MO optimization are welcome.
+The repository mainly contains MO test instances and results from various sources.
+However, also generators, format converters, algorithms etc. related to MO optimization are welcome.
 Have a look at the documentation file [`contribute.md`](contribute.md) which describes different ways to do it.

 <!-- ## Instance format